michael-j-cho/flower-pytorch-android-client/README.md

 # Android PyTorch Client with Flower

-This is an Android client that supports federated learning models based on PyTorch by using the Flower federated learning framework.
+This is a PyTorch client interface running on Android that supports federated learning using the Flower federated learning framework.

 # Server Setup